-And an exciting new study in Nature Medicine has affirmed the link between brown fat and improved cardiac and metabolic health.
+A study, published in Nature Medicine, has also affirmed the link between brown fat and improved cardiac and metabolic health.
+1

 Data from more than 50,000 patients allowed researchers to correlate the presence of brown fat with a lower prevalence of chronic diseases and type 2 diabetes.